wessholders/GIS-Tools/Tools/Sea Level Rise/README.md

 - All water crossings such as bridges and pipelines have been removed.
 - - This has the benefit of connecting all bodies of water.
 - - Without the removal of these water crossings, the script would view every water corssing as a dam.

+#### There are six .pyt files included in this repo:
+There is [Sea Level Rise.pyt]() which includes each and every step of the SLR mapping process, and there the five tools that go into the Sea Level Rise Mapper toolbox.